Skip to content

 Preparing for an EGD

-- Stop eating food 8 hours before your procedure.
-You may still sip clear liquids (only) until 4 hours before your procedure.
+• Stop eating food for 8 hours before your procedure.
+You may still sip clear liquids only until 4 hours before your procedure.
+Clear liquids include: water, black coffee (no cream or sugar), plain tea (no milk or sweeteners), clear juices without pulp (such as apple juice), and clear sports drinks.
 Stop drinking fluids of any kind 4 hours before your procedure.
-If you do not follow these instructions, your procedure will be cancelled.
+If you do not follow these instructions, your procedure will be cancelled for your safety.

-- Notify your doctor if you take blood thinners such as Coumadin, Plavix, Lovenox, Pradaxa, etc., as you might need to hold these medications a day or so before your procedure.
+• Notify your doctor if you take blood thinners such as Coumadin, Plavix, Lovenox, or Pradaxa, as you might need to hold these medications before your procedure.

-- Notify your doctor if you take any injectable (shots) medications for weight loss/diabetes such as Ozempic, Mounjaro, Wegovy, Trulicity, etc., as you may need to hold these medications up to a week before your procedure.
+• Notify your doctor if you take any diabetes or weight loss medications such as Ozempic, Mounjaro, Wegovy, Trulicity, etc., as you may need to hold these medications up to a week before your procedure.

-- A responsible adult must wait for you at National Jewish during your procedure, and take you back to your residence after you are discharged.
+• A responsible adult must wait for you at National Jewish during your procedure and take you back to your residence after you are discharged.
+They must be readily available for the recovery period to review discharge instructions.
 You will not be able to drive yourself or take a taxi/public transportation.
 If you do not have someone with you to drive you home, your procedure will be cancelled.

-- Check in at the Front Desk, and they will direct you from there.
-If you have questions, or if you would like to cancel or reschedule your appointment, please call 303-398-1355.
+• Check in at the Front Desk, and they will direct you from there.
+If you have questions, or if you would like to cancel or reschedule your appointment, please call 303-398-1355, option #4.

-- If you use oxygen at home, even if only at night or while active, please bring a portable oxygen unit with you.
-You may need to use the oxygen for a while after the procedure.
+• If you use oxygen at home, even if only at night or while active, please bring a portable oxygen unit with you.
+You may need to use supplemental oxygen for a while after the procedure.
 Occasionally, patients need to go home with supplemental oxygen after their procedure.
 In such cases, there may be an additional out-of-pocket expense.

-- We suggest that someone stay with you overnight.
+• We suggest that someone stays with you overnight.

 What is done during and EGD?

-When you arrive the nurse will explain what will be done before, during and after the EGD.
+When you arrive to the procedural area, a nurse will explain what will be done before, during and after the EGD.
 If you have any questions, please ask.
-The nurse will start an IV.
+A nurse will start an IV and review your medical history with you.
+Your vital signs will be monitored throughout your stay in the procedural area.
+You will meet with the physician performing your EGD as well as the anesthesia provider prior to being transported to the procedure room.
 You will lie down on your left side during the EGD.
 A mouthpiece will help you keep your mouth open.
 An anesthesia provider will use your IV to sedate you.
-Your doctor will insert a small flexible tube into your mouth.
-Your doctor may biopsy (remove) small amounts of tissue.
+Your doctor will insert a small, flexible tub with a camera on the end, called an endoscope, through your mouth and into your upper gastrointestinal tract.
+Your doctor may biopsy (remove) small amounts of tissue from your esophagus, stomach, or duodenum (the first part of the small intestine after the stomach).
 The tissue will be studied to help determine your diagnosis and the best treatment for you.
 You will be monitored closely during the procedure.
-Once the EGD is complete, you will go to a recovery room to wake up.
-You will be sleepy in the beginning.
-Your doctor will determine when you are able to go home.
-Your nurse will review your procedure report and discharge instructions with you, and send you home with a copy of each.
+Once the EGD is complete, you will go to a recovery room and be monitored by a nurse until you are awake, and your doctor determines when you are able to go home.
+Your nurse will review your procedure report and discharge instructions with you and send you home with a copy of each.

 How long will the procedure take?